mapping-elections/site/_essays/03-lampi-election-methods.md

 the state legislature, to the way in which its legislatures would be elected.

-The US Constitution, ratified in 1789, gave the states another task: to determine "the Times, Places and Manner of holding elections for Senators and Representatives" (Article 1, Section 4).
+The U.S. Constitution, ratified in 1789, gave the states another task: to determine "the Times, Places and Manner of holding elections for Senators and Representatives" (Article 1, Section 4).
 Each state legislature thus had the responsibility to define the specific